univention/ucs-school/doc/devel/README_Erratum.md

 sudo update_mirror.sh -v appcenter  # syncs the local mirror to the public download server!
 ```

+## Update Changelog

+Please follow the instructions in the changelog [README](../ucsschool-changelog/README.md)
+to extract the new content from the advisory, extraction of the text and translation.

 ## Publish manual

-The documentation, as well as the changelogs have to be build manually or with a [Jenkins branch job](http://jenkins.knut.univention.de:8080/view/Doku/job/BuildDocBookBranchUCSSchool/).
-A pipeline is already on it's way.
-Copy & commit the artifacts, i.e. HTML, PDF and new image files if there are any to the docs.univention.de repository.
+The documentation is built in a gitlab pipeline.
+When it's merged to main the documentation, which
+was changed can be published by manually triggering the production job.

-Check the [Doc Pipeline](https://git.knut.univention.de/univention/docs.univention.de/-/pipelines) from the automatic
-commit from Jenkins and check the [staged documentation](http://univention-repository.knut.univention.de/download/docs/).
+Afterwards, check the [Doc Pipeline](https://git.knut.univention.de/univention/docs.univention.de/-/pipelines) from the automatic commit from Jenkins and check the [staged documentation](http://univention-repository.knut.univention.de/download/docs/).

-If everything is in order run the deploy job to publish the new documentation.
+If everything is in order, run the `deploy job` to publish the new documentation.

 ## Update public information